-Growing a dental group into a successful DSO requires putting the right people, systems, and technology in place.
+Growing a dental group or DSO requires putting the right people, systems, and technology in place.

-With a scalable infrastructure supporting your growth, your group can expand confidently, without losing sight of what matters most: your people, your patients, and your purpose.
+With a scalable infrastructure supporting your growth, your organization can expand confidently, without losing sight of what matters most: your people, your patients, and your purpose.